danmcduff/iphys-toolbox/README.md

 ## Licensing: ##

-The code is licensed with the RAIL AI Licenses (https://www.licenses.ai/) that allows use of the software including rights to use, copy or modify it, with the exception of harmful applications as specified in: https://www.licenses.ai/open-source-license.
+The code is licensed with the MIT License and the RAIL AI Licenses (https://www.licenses.ai/) that allows use of the software including rights to use, copy or modify it, with the exception of harmful applications as specified in: https://www.licenses.ai/open-source-license.

 ## Methods: ##